Credit Suisse Believes Agnico Eagle (AEM) Won't Stop Here

-In a report issued on July 22, Fahad Tariq from Credit Suisse maintained a Buy rating on Agnico Eagle (AEM), with a price target of $73.00.
-The company’s shares closed last Tuesday at $75.15, close to its 52-week high of $75.68.
+In a report released yesterday, Fahad Tariq from Credit Suisse maintained a Buy rating on Agnico Eagle (AEM), with a price target of $73.00.
+The company’s shares closed last Thursday at $74.90, close to its 52-week high of $75.68.

-Currently, the analyst consensus on Agnico Eagle is a Strong Buy with an average price target of $68.42, implying a -5.8% downside from current levels.
+Agnico Eagle has an analyst consensus of Strong Buy, with a price target consensus of $69.70, a -2.5% downside from current levels.
 In a report issued on July 20, Barclays also maintained a Buy rating on the stock with a $71.00 price target.

 See today’s analyst top recommended stocks >>